 - The Satellaview's user interface is presented as a game itself, titled BS-X: The Story of The Town Whose Name Has Been Stolen.
 The system's content and options menus were accessed by visiting buildings around the town, which all looks rather reminiscent of EarthBound.

-- Anything with "BS" tagged in the front or at the end is a SoundLink title, where the game was played alongside radio-streamed audio; these include BS F-Zero, BS Super Mario USA, BS Super Mario Collection, BS Fire Emblem, BS Marvelous, BS Tantei Club...
+- Numerous SoundLink titles, where the game was played alongside radio-streamed audio; these include BS F-Zero, BS Super Mario USA, etc...

 - Satella-Q, perhaps one of the most obscure Mario spinoff games ever — a J-Poppy quiz game starring Toad.